 God can’t be a homophobe.
 It makes no sense why God would condemn gays when they can no more choose who they love than straights can.
 Just ask heterosexuals or homosexuals.
 It can rightly be argued that not even the Bible condemns same-sex relationships.
 I have written here to please reconsider that the Bible doesn’t condemn gays.
 Some only condemn gays because they are convinced the Bible does.
 We know the psychological harm done when one must hide their sexuality because of bigotry and hostility.
 Shouldn’t we be guided by love – how should I treat others if I had the same non-choices?

 Some relationships, such as pedophilic relationships, are obviously not consensual.
 There are always exceptions to general guidelines.
 The Bible isn’t a rule Book or question and answer Book.
 We may have to kill to protect another life.
-Let’s have a respectful discussion rather than shut down discussion by claiming we speak for God because of our understanding of a Book.
-Certainty has led to forcing “supposed” truths onto others.
+Certainty has led to forcing “supposed” truths onto others because of our interpretation from a Book.
 Uncertainty allows different opinions to stand side by side as we continually evaluate the most loving approach.
 Differences don’t have to lead to chaos but to new understandings and creative solutions.

 How we ought to treat others is how a good God treats others.